hiradp/hiradp/README.md

 - 🎓 an SJSU Computer Science Alumni
 - ⚽️ an Arsenal and a 🏀 Warriors fan
 - ⌨️ a keyboard enthusiast
-- a 😸 and 🐶 parent
+- 😸 and 🐶 parent

 Shoot me an email at [hello@hirad.codes](mailto:hello@hirad.codes)!